At Africa’s best safari lodges, afternoon game drives are an integral part of the daily routine and Thornybush Lodges are no exception!

 Although the coveted Big Five are preferred sightings, many other fascinating creatures of the night may also make an appearance on these excursions.
 Throughout the drive, your ranger will engage you with information about the local fauna and flora, seeking out interesting things to show you.

-The rangers know the whereabouts of the bushveld celebrities (such as the local pride of lions) and will be able to tell you all about them – some of them even have nicknames for individual animals.
+The guides know the whereabouts of the bushveld celebrities (such as the local pride of lions) and will be able to tell you all about them – some of them even have nicknames for individual animals.
 You may even come across a lion kill, and your chances of seeing a leopard in action are greatly increased on a night drive.

 You will be surprised and delighted by unexpected stops for small creatures such as chameleons or moths, which the ranger somehow spots from the road.
 It’s not all about creatures great and small though – there are loads of medium sized animals that you are likely to see on a game drive too.
 Most of these are rarely seen during the day and include porcupines, civets, bush babies, genets, bats and the African Wild Cat, which is almost never seen in daylight.